Nachhaltigkeit

 Mehr Pflanzen, weniger Aufwand – mit Wissenschaft zum grünen Balkon

-When technology and ecology combine, healthy plants are guaranteed.
-Behind the Boum plant care system is a team of biologists, engineers, product designers, and app developers.
-Their goal: to enable everyone to enjoy plants and make cities a little greener again.
+When technology and ecology are combined, healthy plants are guaranteed.
+Behind the Boum plant care system is a team of biologists, engineers, product designers and app developers.
+The goal: to enable everyone to enjoy plants and make cities a little greener again.

-The path to the Boum idea: A biologist and the challenges of plant care
+The Road to the Boum Idea: A Biologist and the Challenges of Plant Care

-Cities are becoming increasingly densely built, climate change is exacerbating heat islands, and green spaces are disappearing.
+Cities are becoming more densely built, climate change is intensifying heat islands, and green spaces are disappearing.
 However, we urgently need plants for biodiversity and our well-being.
-The solution is actually quite obvious: more plants.
-And right where people live, on balconies, windowsills, and terraces.
+The solution is actually obvious: more plants.
+And precisely where people live, on balconies, window sills, and terraces.

-As a plant scientist and the son of a mountain farmer, Matthias Erb repeatedly wondered why so many people hesitate to green their own balconies and terraces.
-Theoretically, everyone could contribute to a greener city and, at the same time, benefit enormously from it.
-At the same time, he had to admit that his balcony wasn't as green as befits a biologist with sufficient plant knowledge.
+As a plant scientist and the son of a mountain farmer, Matthias Erb repeatedly wondered why so many hesitated to green their own balconies and terraces.
+Theoretically, everyone could contribute to a greener city and simultaneously benefit enormously from it.
+At the same time, he had to admit that even his balcony wasn't as green as it should be for a biologist with sufficient plant knowledge.

-Many people feel this way.
-It's incredibly frustrating when you're so motivated to plan a balcony garden, only to find no blooming flowers in sight, and instead of delicious tomatoes, you only harvest dried leaves.
+Many feel this way.
+It's incredibly frustrating when you enthusiastically plan a balcony garden, and then there's no blooming flower in sight; instead of delicious tomatoes, you only harvest withered leaves.
 The biggest obstacles to plant care:

 • Lack of knowledge